Our Philanthropic Projects

 Donation Project of Zanhuang Baibi Primary School

-Beijing Hong Kong Jockey Club Clubhouse has donated RMB¥2.1 million to rebuild the Baibi Primary School for impoverished Zanhuang County.
+Beijing Hong Kong Jockey Club Clubhouse has donated RMB2.1 million to rebuild the Baibi Primary School for impoverished Zanhuang County.
 After being rebuilt, the hidden dangers inherent in the school will be fundamentally eliminated, and the children will enjoy a safe school environment that meets the national policies for the smooth development of compulsory education.
 The new comprehensive teaching building will have three floors, each 50 metres long by 10 metres wide, for a total area of 1,500 square metres.
 When complete, there will be nine standard classrooms, six office rooms, and six function rooms.

 Zanhuang County is located in the southwest of Shijiazhuang in the eastern part of the Taihang Mountains.
 It is a mountainous county, old and poverty-stricken, for which the State Council Hong Kong and Macao office provides counterpart helping.
 Its population is not large, with 3,334 families and 6,271 people in total living in poverty.
 Zanhuang Baibi Primary School is a state-run school, located on the west side of the south highway of Baibi Village, which is where the students come from.
 The school was founded in 1945, and moved to its current site in 1988.
 The school covers an area of 3,864 square metres, and the total construction area comprises 1,806 square metres.

-Currently, the school provides grades 1 to 6, with 6 classes, 298 students, and 16 teaching staff.
+Currently, the school provides grades one to six, with six classes, 298 students, and 16 teaching staff.
 The school environment is not up to par, and teacher resources are lacking to the point where teachers must take on a number of positions and teach several courses each.
 Because the school's original teaching building is a brick-and-concrete structure with a prefabricated hollow-plate roof, it does not meet the current national building requirements.
 The original teaching building has been badly damaged, and cracks in the roof of the prefabricated hollow slab cause it to leak.
 The classrooms are narrow and dark, and wooden doors and windows have become deformed and cannot be replaced.
 What’s more, the bathroom is far away from the teaching building.
 According to the Hebei Province Construction Engineering Quality Testing Center, in March 2018 the building was identified as D-class dangerous housing (the most dangerous level).
 Teaching facilities are also relatively backward and inadequate.

 When finished, the new teaching building will not only provide children with spacious and bright classrooms, but also a young pioneers’ activity room, science laboratory, and dining room, etc., to bring children a safe learning environment and a variety of learning experiences.